Hazelnut Chocolate Balls (Clean 5-Ingredient Snack)

-- Preheat oven to 300°F (160°C).
+- Preheat the oven to 320°F (160°C).
 Line a baking sheet with parchment paper.
 Lay the hazelnuts on the tray.

-- Meanwhile, place dark chocolate and coconut oil in the small mixing and melt in the microwave or in a saucepan.
+- Meanwhile, place dark chocolate and coconut oil in a small mixing bowl and melt in the microwave or in a saucepan.

 - In the bowl of a food processor, add roasted lukewarm hazelnuts, pitted Medjool dates, vanilla extract melted chocolate/coconut oil.

 - Process for 2-3 minutes.
-The time depends on your food processor strength.
+The time depends on your food processor's power.
 You know it's ready when it forms a sticky batter that comes together.
-If too dry, blend in an extra teaspoon of almond milk or water until dough stick together.
+If too dry, blend in an extra teaspoon of almond milk or water until the dough sticks together.